31 Making public policy

 It is government’s role to set policy objectives, and it is the duty of the public service to advise government about the technical, political and economic feasibility of those policy objectives, including any risks that might arise in their implementation.
 Having ‘advised’ government, the public service is obliged to give effect to government policy by developing an implementation strategy (in consultation with the government), including formulating a budget, identifying relevant internal and external capability and undertaking appropriate consultations with affected stakeholders.

-Policy practitioners who seek to learn about the policy process will discover an extensive theoretical literature, aimed primarily at academics, that is not easily translatable to the real world situations confronting them.[18]
+Policy practitioners who seek to learn more about the policy process will discover an extensive theoretical literature, aimed primarily at academics, that is not easily translatable to the real-world situations confronting them.[24]
 This literature is also characterised by vigorous – and often acrimonious – debate about the limitations of certain models.

 Until the late 1950s, policy making was predominantly portrayed as a process of rational analysis culminating in a value-maximising decision.
-However, American political scientist Charles Lindblom (1917–2018) regarded the rational policy process as an unattainable ideal and proposed an alternative model, incrementalism, which focused less on abstract policy ideals and placed greater emphasis on solving concrete problems.[19]
-Often described as ‘muddling through’, incrementalism describes an iterative process of building on past policies and reaching broadly agreed positions among diverse stakeholders.[20]
-Incrementalism offers a plausible account of the policy-making process.
-In particular, Lindblom’s emphasis on ‘trial and error’ would resonate with many contemporary public servants.[21]
+However, American political scientist Charles Lindblom (1917–2018) regarded the rational policy process as an unattainable ideal and proposed an alternative model, incrementalism, which focused less on abstract policy ideals and placed greater emphasis on solving concrete problems.[25]
+Often described as ‘muddling through’, incrementalism describes an iterative process of building on past policies and reaching broadly agreed positions among diverse stakeholders.[26]
+Lindblom’s emphasis on ‘trial and error’ would resonate with many contemporary public servants.[27]
+In policy spaces characterised by complexity, incremementalism is virtually unavoidable.
+Describing policy measures to lift Australia’s lagging productivity as ‘a game of inches’, Productivity Commissioner, Danielle Wood observed, ‘you actually need governments to move across a range of different policy fronts at once.
+There’s no single lever that you pull that makes all the difference.’[28]

 The ‘Australian policy cycle’

 Whereas theoretical models of the policy process seek explanations through investigations of institutional, political, organisational and cultural factors that shape the policy environment, the ‘Australian policy cycle’ is more of a ‘how to’ guide and presents policy making as a sequence of practical actions.
-It is intended as ‘a pragmatic guide for the bewildered’; the handbook’s authors assert that ‘good policy should include the basic elements of the cycle’.[23]
+The policy cycle largely follows cabinet processes in a Westminster system, and the Handbook’s authors assert that ‘good policy should include the basic elements of the cycle’.
 The strength of the model is its practical approach, which captures the entirety of policy development and implementation, although it does not supply causal explanations of policy.

 A policy cycle approach can help public servants develop a policy and guide it through the institutions of government.
 The policy cycle starts with a problem, seeks evidence, tests proposals and puts recommendations before Cabinet.
 Its outcomes are subject to evaluation and the cycle begins again.
 The policy cycle offers a modest and flexible framework for policy makers.[30]

-The policy cycle model has been criticised for suggesting a far more linear and logical progression of activities than would ever be observed in practice.[25]
-Critics also point out that the model does not accurately capture the lived experience of policy professionals.[26]
-The Australian policy handbook’s authors, Althaus, Bridgman and Davis, have engaged openly with such critics and have responded to their criticisms in the following terms: ‘The policy cycle does not assert that policy making is rational, occurs outside politics, or proceeds as a logical sequence rather than as a contest of ideas and interests’.[27]
+The policy cycle model has been criticised for suggesting a far more linear and logical progression of activities than would ever be observed in practice.[31]
+Critics also point out that the model does not accurately capture the lived experience of policy professionals.[32]
+The Australian policy handbook’s authors have engaged openly with such critics and have responded to their criticisms in the following terms: ‘The policy cycle does not assert that policy making is rational, occurs outside politics, or proceeds as a logical sequence rather than as a contest of ideas and interests’.[33]

 In simple terms, the policy cycle entails eight logically sequenced steps: